stefanofranzini/customer-analytics/02-customer-churn-prediction/README.md

 ---

-## Clustering: Discovering the Five Customer Groups
+## Clustering: Five Customer Groups

 We applied dimensionality reduction (UMAP) and hierarchical clustering to group customers into five clusters.
 Each cluster represents a distinct customer archetype, including "Senior High Spenders" and "Mail Check Payers."